 Do you have food and drink for sale?

 Yes we have a snack shop selling cold drinks, chocolate, sweets and crisps.
-We will also have a trailer selling hot drink & food.
-These facilities may not be open during the week days before half term.

 Can I bring my dog?